 Last weekend we took an impromptu drive to an area we had not experienced before.
 We do this occasionally when the whim strikes.
-Years ago, we once left our house on a Saturday morning to go to the bank, an expected twenty-minute errand.
+We once left our house on a Saturday morning to go to the bank, an expected twenty-minute errand.
 We pulled back into our driveway some thirteen hours later, having made a grand tour of the northern California gold country, including a stopover at Donner Pass and lunch in Nevada.
 Sometimes you just gotta go.

 Last Saturday was just as serendipitous an outing, but we knew this one would take a while.
 Our goal: Traverse the Rim Road (NFS-300) from its intersection with AZ 260 in the east to AZ 87 in the west.
 The Colorado Plateau spans the northern part of Arizona with a near shear drop of 2,000 ft. to 3,000 ft.
 It provides beautiful overviews of the region’s forests and is home to several lakes and is a popular camping and hunting location.
-We had visited Woods Canyon Lake (1) previously so didn’t need to make that stop, but Willow Springs Lake (2) and Bear Canyon Lake (3) were on our agenda.
+We were already familiar with Woods Canyon Lake (1) so didn’t need to make that stop, but Willow Springs Lake (2) and Bear Canyon Lake (3) were on our agenda.
 I was primarily scouting for sunrise / sunset and Milky Way photo shoot locations; my lovely bride was along for the ride and moral support.
 As it turned out, the moral support came in handy.

 The smartest thing we did was stop at the ranger station to get good information.
 The not so smart part was rushing out of the house without slowing down to really think our great idea through and prepare adequately.
 Lesson learned.